medyo/react.backbone/README.md

 });
 ```

-If in same cases you need to control whatever a change should re-render the view or not.
+If in some cases you need to control whatever a change should re-render the view or not:
 ```javascript
 var UserViewComponent = React.createBackboneClass({
     shouldComponentUpdate: function() {